 Solution:

-- Hold all important meetings in a hybrid format, even if most participants are in the office.
+- Conduct all significant meetings in hybrid format, even when the majority of participants are physically present.

-- Document all decisions in a format accessible to everyone.
+- Document all decisions in formats accessible to all employees regardless of location.

-- Rotate the timing of team activities so everyone has a chance to participate
+- Rotate the timing of team activities to distribute participation opportunity equitably across time zones and schedules.

 Solutions:

-- Encourage use of the "Do Not Disturb" feature in messaging apps.
+- Normalize use of "Do Not Disturb" features in communication tools during defined off-hours periods.

 Solutions:

-- Organize regular offline events for the entire team
+- Organize regular in-person events that bring the full team together at defined intervals.

 Interesting fact